Seamless vs Regular Underwear: Which Is Actually Better?

 1. Best seamless choice (invisible & cooling)

-- Bonded laser-cut edges — no print, no ridge
+- Ultra-thin, truly seamless — no print, no ridge under clothes

-- Ice-silk knit cooler and lighter than cotton
+- Ice-silk knit feels cooler and lighter to the touch than cotton

 Why it wins: Seamless wins when invisibility matters: tight clothes, summer heat, photographed outfits.
-This is the brief we recommend as your daily seamless pick.
+This ultra-thin ice-silk brief is the one we recommend as your daily seamless pick.

 2. Best traditional choice (breathable & natural)